Dodgers vs. Braves Player Props Betting Odds

-Mookie Betts and Ronald Acuna Jr. are among the players with prop bets on the table when the Los Angeles Dodgers and the Atlanta Braves meet at Dodger Stadium on Friday (first pitch at 10:10 PM ET).
+Player props can be found for Mookie Betts and Ronald Acuna Jr., among others, when the Los Angeles Dodgers host the Atlanta Braves at Dodger Stadium on Saturday at 9:10 PM ET.

 Bet on this matchup or its props with BetMGM!